isabella232/siliconsalon.info/_pages/salon2-presentations.md

   - image_path: /assets/silicon-salon-2/presentations/foundation-presentation.jpg
     alt: "Foundation Presentation"
     title: "Foundation Presentation"
-    excerpt: "**How Passport Uses Silicon Features to Secure Your Bitcoin.** Passport is a modern Bitcoin hardware wallet that combines ease of use with strong security.
-This talk covers some of the key features that are built into Passport's bootloader, firmware update process, and supply-chain activation process.
-In particular, it covers how those features use the Secure Element and MCU to provide security."
+    excerpt: '**How Passport Uses Silicon Features to Secure Your Bitcoin.** Passport is a modern Bitcoin hardware wallet that combines ease of use with strong security.
+This talk covers some of the key features that are built into Passport&rsquo;s bootloader, firmware update process, and supply-chain activation process.
+In particular, it covers how those features use the Secure Element and MCU to provide security.'
     url: "https://www.youtube.com/watch?v=ZCZ_dwui-X0"
     btn_label: "Watch Video"
     btn_class: "btn--info"